When Taking Homeopathy Medicine (Treatment), What to Eat And What to Avoid

 What to eat?
 What to avoid?

 Does homeopathic treatment require refraining from eating some food articles?
+What foods to avoid while taking homeopathic medicine?
 Especially coffee, tea, mint, garlic, onion, alcohol?

 This is a common question and there goes a myth with it at times.

-Going little in the background will help to understand this better.
-The homeopathic medicines are essentially taken by mouth; and the pills or globules get absorbed in the oral cavity.
+Going a little in the background will help to understand this better.
+Homeopathic medicines are essentially taken by mouth, and the pills or globules get absorbed in the oral cavity.

-Since coffee, onion, garlic, and mint have a strong odor, it was suggested that they are better avoided during the course of homeopathic treatment.
+Since coffee, onion, garlic, and mint have a strong odor, it was suggested that they are better avoided during homeopathic treatment.

 We have observed and documented that if such discipline is observed, the homeopathic medicines do work; without banning those food articles.